 – Google for Nonprofits enables free access to a suite of premium tools such as email, storage, surveys, webinars, and video-conferencing.
 Another fantastic program offered here is the Google Ad Grants program that provides eligible nonprofits with up to $10,000 per month in Adwords advertising credits.
 Take advantage of this to raise awareness, promote your website and reach your target audience.

 If your nonprofit doesn’t accept online donations yet, now is the time to upgrade.
 Start using a donation system that will allow you to accept and manage your online donations.
 Donorbox is a reliable, fast, and efficient donation system that you can embed to your already existing website or install as a popup widget.
-Donorbox donation software is free if you get less than $1k in donations in a month.
+Donorbox is free to start and charges a small platform fee of 1.5% for the month’s donations.
+Our fees are the lowest in the market, and we charge no setup fee.

 One of the easiest ways to downsize on supplies is to create a detailed inventory of all of your office supplies, go through them one by one, and then re-evaluate which of them are really necessary to your nonprofit’s activities.